How Much Do You Know about Wheat Flour Classification?

 Semolina is made from the coarsely ground endosperm of durum wheat, which is the hardest variety of the 6 classes of wheat.
 The Wheat Foods Council reports that semolina has the highest protein content of all types of wheat, which makes it an ideal base ingredient for high-quality pasta and couscous.
 This type of flour is very rarely used to make bread.

-Zhengzhou Double-lion provides single machines to complete turn-key projects for flour, rice and maize mills; flow diagrams, construction and projects; manufacturing of milling machinery, equipment and computerized systems; site activities that include set-up and management of sites, plant supervision and erection, plant start-up and commissioning; and services such as technical/ technological assistance and after-sale service, mechanical, electrical and electronic maintenance and spare parts service, plant upgrading and expansion.
+Zhengzhou Double-lion provides single machines to complete turn-key wheat flour milling projects ; flow diagrams, construction and projects; manufacturing of flour milling machinery, equipment and computerized systems; site activities that include set-up and management of sites, plant supervision and erection, plant start-up and commissioning; and services such as technical/ technological assistance and after-sale service, mechanical, electrical and electronic maintenance and spare parts service, plant upgrading and expansion.

 How to Get in Touch with Zhengzhou Double lion Flour Mill Manufacturer

 Email: [email protected]

 Add:Lotus street NO.100,Hi-tech development zone, Zhengzhou, Henan, China.